 Do not install the USB Blaster driver distributed with Quartus.
 Instead, download the usb-blaster.zip file available on the course website and extract the files.
-Plug in the USB-Blaster, run Device Manager, and find the USB-Blaster device.
+Run Device Manager and find the USB-Blaster device.
 Right-click on it and select "Update Driver":

-Select the folder where you extracted drivers from the course website.
-Finally, under Properties / Driver, check that the 2009 driver version was installed:
+and select the folder where you extracted drivers from the course website.
+Finally, check that the 2009 driver version was installed: